GTakeo/PrimaAFP/README.md

 	junit-4.11.jar
 	ojdbc6-11.2.0.3.jar
 	hamcrest-all-1.3.jar
+3. Create the next folder "C:/logTest"
-3. Now, you can use the application.
+4. Now, you can use the application.

 ## Support
 If you need to support, you must send an email to gdelacruz@soaint.com